Kong/insomnia-docs/docs/insomnia/custom-themes.md

 Make a custom Insomnia theme by creating an Insomnia [plugin](/insomnia/introduction-to-plugins/).
 To get started with some live examples, see our built-in [insomnia-plugin-themes](https://github.com/Kong/insomnia/tree/develop/plugins/insomnia-plugin-core-themes) module.

-The following is an example custom theme template:
+The following defines the theme plugin schema.
+If a property is not set, it will use the Insomnia default.

 ```ts
 interface ThemeBlock {